Olical/vim-scheme/README.md

 # vim-scheme

-> Warning: Currently depends on [vim-sexp][] for grabbing forms, you could quite easily change this yourself if it's a dealbreaker.
+> Warning: Currently depends on [vim-sexp][] for selecting forms.

 This plugin allows you to evaluate [Scheme][] from within your buffer.
 It delegates evaluation to an [mit-scheme][] REPL started by a Neovim `:terminal` command.

-> Note: There's no reason why this can't work with normal Vim as far as I know, it just probably needs a little tweaking.
-Feel free to give it a shot!
+> Note: There's no reason why this can't work with normal Vim as far as I know, it just needs a little tweaking.
+Pull requests are more than welcome.

-I wrote this tool to help me work through [SICP][], I thought I'd put it out there for use by other Lisp enthusiasts that can't (or won't) leave their beloved modal environment of choice.
+I wrote this tool to make working through [SICP][] easier, I thought I'd put it out there for use by other Lisp enthusiasts that can't (or won't) leave their beloved modal environment of choice.

 Since I'm a [Clojure][] developer by day (and night), I named the commands and bindings after [vim-fireplace][].